jorik41/siemens-module-simulator/README.md

 - Multiple start bytes can be entered separated by commas (e.g. `0,4,8`).
 - Provide matching data types separated by commas (e.g. `INT,REAL`).
 Use `byte.bit` for BOOL addresses.
 - Enter corresponding write or expected values separated by commas (e.g. `5,3.14`).
-- An optional delay (milliseconds) can be specified to pause before executing the step's operations.
+- An optional delay (milliseconds) can be specified to pause before executing the step's operations (defaults to 10 ms).
 - Choose the memory area (DB or M); DB number is ignored when using M.